Do I need a visa?

 What kind of clothes do I pack?

-You will be living on the beach so you’ll be surprised how little you actually need.
+You’ll be surprised how little you actually need.
 Bring a beach towel or sarong, bikinis or swimming trunks, vest tops, t-shirts, a jumper for the evening, loose fitting yoga pants, shorts etc. For shoes, see above.
 In Dec and Jan, the nights and early mornings can be cool so bring a jumper or something warm for the early practice.
 Goa is a liberal state and the locals are used to western tourists so clothes like shorts, vest tops and short skirts are completely acceptable.
 However due to the heat and strong sun you may feel more comfortable in long sleeved shirts and long, cotton pants.
 Leave some space in your bag for anything you might buy here.
 India has a wide array of cheap clothes, scarves, jewellery and blankets.
 There are plenty of local laundry services, including the one we have at Lotus Yoga Retreat.

 What can I buy in Goa ?